cp3402-students/cp3402-2022-1-site-team11/deployment.md

 The staging site was set up on cloudaccess.
 Using FTP all files could be easily uploaded to the site for testing.
 The FTP info is easily visible on the cloudaccess control panel for ease of use.

+Once things were finalised on the staging site, the plugin all-in-one WP migration was used to transfer everything over to the production site hosted on Azure.
+The transfer limit on this plugin is small so only the database and plugins were directly migrated this way.
+Media files were uploaded directly to Azure through the wordpress console.